nautechsystems/nautilus_trader/docs/integrations/databento.md

 NautilusTrader provides an adapter for integrating with the Databento API and [Databento Binary Encoding (DBN)](https://docs.databento.com/knowledge-base/new-users/dbn-encoding) format data.
 As Databento is purely a market data provider, there is no execution client provided - although a sandbox environment with simulated execution could still be set up.
-It's also possible to match Databento data with Interactive Brokers execution, or to provide traditional asset class signals for crypto trading.
+It's also possible to match Databento data with Interactive Brokers execution, or to calculate traditional asset class signals for crypto trading.

 The capabilities of this adapter include:
 - Loading historical data from DBN files and decoding into Nautilus objects for backtesting or writing to the data catalog